xlemnlx/Data-Scraping-and-Data-Analysis-of-TV-Show-Amazing-Saturday-results/README.md

     <center><figcaption>Summation of results per month.
 Year: 2024</figcaption></center>
 </figure>

-As we can see with these plots, the statement I made earlier still holds true.
-While the month of April from 2018 has a lot of success in their thrid try, it is because it's their launch month.
-And the "Snack Time Game" segment between the two round still hasn't been implemented in that Month.
-Instead, they have three rounds of song lyrics guessing game.This plots are from a function that sums the results per month in each year.
+As we can see from these plots, the statement I made earlier still holds true.
+While the month of April from 2018 has had a lot of success in their third try, it's because it's their launch month.
+And the "Snack Time Game" segment between the two rounds hasn't been implemented yet in that month.
+Instead, they have three rounds of a song lyrics guessing game.
+These plots are from a function that sums the results per month in each year.

-I didn't include all the plots here since its going to take a lot of space.

 <figure>
     <center><img src="/figures/Plot-Years-August.200528.jpg", width="900", height="900"></center>